ajsaule/ajsaule/README.md

 <br />
 <br />

 I'm learning all about the best practices and tooling to build web applications.
-I want to design great software for applications that will assist people and comapnies achieve their goals.
+I want to design great software for applications that will assist comapnies and people achieve their goals, making their lives more manageable and overall better along the way.

 ---